OBA BOARD OF DIRECTORS

 Brodie grew up in Portland, turning over every rock in Balch Creek.
 After graduating from Portland State University with a degree in Applied Linguistics and working summers as a wildland firefighter, he began six years of birding and working across Asia, from teaching English in Taiwan, teaching at a monastery in Bhutan, and photographing waste picker communities in Pune, India.
 To escape the monsoons he spent summers working as a raft guide and managing a rafting company in Maupin, which gave him a particular love of birding Wasco county.

-He now resides in Portland with his wife, and combines his love of natural history and his passion for teaching as an educator with Portland Audubon, where he also leads bird walks and ecotours.
+He now resides in Portland with his wife, and combines his love of natural history and his passion for teaching as an educator with Bird Alliance of Oregon, where he also leads bird walks and ecotours.
 In his free time, he goes birding.

 Director